paulhamsh/USB-Looper/README.md

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Control3.jpg" >

-The footswitches are STOP, then Tracks 1 to 4.
+The footswitches are labelled STOP, then Tracks 1 to 4.
+(STOP currently doesn't do anything)

-The OLED will now show the following screen.
+The OLED will now show the following info.
+Each track has a play and record icon.
+If the icon is filled then that is currently active.
+If both are unfilled, then the track is empty.

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Pic1.jpg" width="400" >

 Press footswich Track 1 to start track 1 recording.
+The record icon for Track 1 will change to filled.

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Pic2.jpg" width="400" >

 Press footswitch Track 1 again to stop track 1 recording and start playback.
+The Track 1 icons will switch to play.

 The overall loop length is dictated by the length of loop 1.
 The bar at the bottom shows progress in playing back loop 1 - so showing how long the loop is for any other tracks.